fnproject/tutorials/basics/UsingRuntimeContext/README.md

 perform an action.

-## What Config Variable Spaces are Available for my Function?
+## Using Config Variables and Environment Variables
-There are several Fn variable config spaces where you put and get data for your function.
+Fn config variables can be set for applications or functions.
+In addition, Fn automatically generates a number of environment variables for your use.

 * **Application Config Variables:** Variables stored in an application are available to all functions that are deployed to that application.
 * **Function Config Variables:** Variables stored for a function are only available to that function.